 \item \textit{Error vs. $\alpha$.} While we aim to control size distortion, the expected error to $\alpha$ ratio, one might also be interested in the expected error and expected $\alpha$ individually.
-We report both empirical means.
-We ideally want the obtained error to be lower than the tolerance level (i.e., mean error $\leq$ mean $\alpha$).
+We report empirical means for both.
+We ideally want the observed error to be lower than the tolerance level (mean error $\leq$ mean $\alpha$).

-\item \textit{Precision vs. recall.} We provide guarantees around the inclusion of an incorrect response.
-Simultaneously, we want to experimentally validate that we do not exclude too many correct responses.
-For this reason, we report the empirical means of precision (fraction of correct responses among the ones filtered) and recall (fraction of correct responses that are filtered).
-We use the precision-recall curve for comparisons, where higher is better for both. \end{itemize}
+\item \textit{Precision vs. recall.} We provide guarantees on the inclusion of any incorrect response.
+Simultaneously, we do not wish to exclude many correct responses.
+As a result, we report the empirical means for precision (fraction of correct responses among those included) and recall (fraction of correct responses included).
+We compare using the precision-recall curves (higher is better for both). \end{itemize}

-\paragraph{Memory and Time Complexities} Our proposed e-scores are cheaper to compute, in memory and time, compared to the p-scores.
+\paragraph{Memory and Time Complexities} Our e-scores are cheaper to compute than the p-scores, in memory and in time.
 For a given test prompt-response pair, p-scores compute relative ranks with the calibration data (cf. \cref{eq:p_score}).
 This requires memory and time that grows linearly in the amount of calibration data $n$ for every individual test prompt-response pair.
-Conversely, e-scores compute a sum over the calibration data (cf. the second term in the denominator of \cref{eq:e_score}).
+Conversely, our e-scores compute a sum over the calibration data (cf. \cref{eq:e_score}).
 This requires constant memory and time that grows linearly in $n$.
-Additionally, this is a one time cost, amortized over all test prompt-response pairs.
+Furthermore, this is a one time cost, amortized over all test prompt-response pairs.

-\paragraph{Experimental Setup} We randomly split the data 50-50\% into test and calibration (no training data is required as we use pre-trained oracle estimators).
+\paragraph{Setup} We randomly split the data 50-50\% into the test and calibration data (no training data is required as we use pre-trained oracle estimators).
 The metrics are averaged over 100 such random splits.
 We use an NVIDIA A100 GPU for the pre-trained oracle estimators; the remaining computations run on a CPU.